MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-calculated-columns.md

 LocalizationGroup: Model your data
 ---
 # Create calculated columns in Power BI Desktop
 With calculated columns, you can add new data to a table already in your model.
 But instead of querying and loading values into your new column from a data source, you create a Data Analysis Expressions (DAX) formula that defines the column’s values.
-In Power BI Desktop, calculated columns are created by using the New Column feature in Report View.
+In Power BI Desktop, calculated columns are created by using the new column feature in **Report** view.

-Unlike custom columns that are created as part of a query by using Add Custom Column in Query Editor, calculated columns that are created in Report View or Data View are based on data you’ve already loaded into the model.
+Unlike custom columns that are created as part of a query by using **Add Custom Column** in Query Editor, calculated columns that are created in **Report** view or **Data** view are based on data you’ve already loaded into the model.
 For example, you might choose to concatenate values from two different columns in two different but related tables, do addition, or extract substrings.

 Calculated columns you create appear in the **Fields** list just like any other field, but they’ll have a special icon showing its values are the result of a formula.
 You can name your columns whatever you want, and add them to a report visualization just like other fields.

 ![](media/desktop-calculated-columns/calccolinpbid_fields.png)

-Calculated columns calculate results by using [Data Analysis Expressions](https://msdn.microsoft.com/library/gg413422.aspx) (DAX), a formula language meant to work with relational data like in Power BI Desktop.
+Calculated columns calculate results by using DAX, a formula language meant to work with relational data like in Power BI Desktop.
 DAX includes a library of over 200 functions, operators, and constructs.
 It provides immense flexibility in creating formulas to calculate results for just about any data analysis need.
-To learn more about DAX, see the Learn more section at the end of this article.
+To learn more about DAX, see [DAX basics in Power BI Desktop](desktop-quickstart-learn-dax-basics.md).

 DAX formulas are similar to Excel formulas.
 In fact, DAX has many of the same functions as Excel.
 DAX functions, however, are meant to work over data interactively sliced or filtered in a report, like in Power BI Desktop.
 In Excel, you can have a different formula for each row in a table.
 In Power BI, when you create a DAX formula for a new column, it will calculate a result for every row in the table.
 Column values are recalculated as necessary, like when the underlying data is refreshed and values have changed.